 - Discover 10 tips to a successful relationship -

-Why do I get bored in relationships?
+Why do I give up so easily on relationships?

 I hate falling into a routine

-I romanticize love just like in the movies
+I romanticize love, just like in the movies

 I’m a victim of my generation